05nelsonm/kmp-log/library/sys/README.md

 # Module sys

-A `Log` implementation that formats, then prints the logs.
+A `Log` implementation that formats, then prints the logs to system locations.

 e.g.